WLIM: History

-Originally licensed to Babylon, New York, the 1440 frequency signed on the air on Sunday January 5, 1958 as WBAB with 500 watts daytime only.
-Operated by Babylon-Bay Shore Broadcasting Company, the station initially played Jazz and featured a large news department as well as extensive community affairs programming.
+Originally licensed to Babylon, New York, the 1440 frequency signed on the air on Sunday January 5, 1958, as WBAB with 500 watts daytime only.
+Operated by Babylon-Bay Shore Broadcasting Company, the station initially played Jazz and featured a large news department as well as extensive community affairs programs.

-WBAB (and its FM signal on 102.3) switched to a Pop Music format before becoming a Progressive Rock station by the late 1960s.
-On October 14, 1975, the station's call letters were changed to WNYG (New York Gospel) after adopting a Gospel music format.
+WBAB (and its FM signal on 102.3) switched to a pop music format before becoming a progressive rock station by the late 1960s.
+On October 14, 1975, the station's call sign was changed to WNYG (New York Gospel) after adopting a Gospel music format.
 The companion FM station, which continued to play rock, was sold shortly after.

 In the 1980s, WNYG adopted an MOR (Middle of the Road) format called "14 Gold".
 Upon receiving nighttime authorization in 1987, WNYG dropped the 14 Gold format and became "Long Island's Good Time Oldies" on January 1, 1988.
-The playlist was tightened to focus on pre-Beatles Rock and Roll and Doo-Wop.
+The playlist was tightened to focus on pre-Beatles rock and roll and doo-wop.

-When cross-town rival WGLI flipped from Oldies to a simulcast of WADO in late 1989, WNYG began to add more 1960s records.
+When cross-town rival WGLI flipped from oldies to a simulcast of WADO in late 1989, WNYG began to add more 1960s records.

-By the end of 1993, much of the weekday format had been replaced by Country music and the station unceremoniously dumped the remainder of the oldies format and staff and switched full time to Country music on April 18, 1994.
+By the end of 1993, much of the weekday format had been replaced by country music and the station unceremoniously dumped the remainder of the oldies format along with the staff and switched full time to country music on April 18, 1994.
 The new format lasted but two months when an agreement was reached to sell WNYG to Bienvenida Broadcasting.
 The station switched to a Tex-Mex format that featured sporting events and news targeted towards the growing Hispanic population in the area.